gbv/beaconspec/appendices.md

 BEACON format
   : is a condense format to serialize link dumps as specified in this document. link
-  : is a triple of source URI, target URI, and annotation.
-The latter is the empty string, if missing. link dump
+  : is a triple of source URI, target URI, and (optional) annotation.
+Given in
+    form of link tokens in BEACON format to construct links from. link dump
   : is a set of links and meta fields with common relation type for all links. link token
-  : is a Unicode string in a BEACON files used to construct a link. source URI
+  : is a Unicode string in BEACON format used to construct a link. meta field
+  : is a property to describe a link dump, a source database, a target database, or
+    how to construct links from BEACON format. source URI
   : identifier where a link points from. target URI